jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 For the most part, this deficit comes from the high cost, as opposed to low value---Facebook still provides a lot of value.
-Even for Facebook users that only use Messenger there's a lot of value; when you throw the value people get from features like being able to share posts and participate in groups into the mix, Facebook's value prop gets even larger.
+Even for Facebook users that only use Messenger there's a lot of value; when you throw into the mix the value people get from features like being able to share posts and participate in groups, Facebook's value prop gets even larger.

 The main value I got from Facebook was sending messages.
 Given that there are other ways to send messages at a lower cost, this choice makes